luying01/luying01.github.io/_posts/2024-04-02-San-Fransisco-Crime-Visualized.md

 # INTRODUCTION – CRIME IN SAN FRNACISCO

 Welcome to our in-depth analysis of San Francisco property crimes.
-Within our dataset spanning from 2010 to 2017 (right?), we narrow our scope to investigate the dynamics of property crimes and their impact on community safet.
+Within our dataset spanning from 2010 to 2017, we narrow our scope to investigate the dynamics of property crimes and their impact on community safet.
 Our analysis aims to disentangle the complex patterns and trends surrounding property-related criminal activities in the city, with a particular focus on understanding thefts, burglaries, vandalism, and related offenses.
 We can provide a more focused analysis of variables like location, time of occurrence, and seasonal variations by focusing only on property crimes, which can provide important insights into the underlying causes of these offenses.
 Our analysis aims to provide actionable intelligence to support law enforcement, policymakers, and community stakeholders in addressing and mitigating property-related crime in San Francisco.